XimeraProject/server/ximeraLatex/README.md

 Creating your GitHub repository
 -------------------------------

-Now that you have the ximera.cls file and can compile test.tex, it is time to get started on your own GitHub repo.
+Now that you have the ximera.cls file and can compile exampleActivityCollection.tex, /exampleActivity1/exampleActivity1.tex, and /exampleActivity2/exampleActivity2.tex it is time to get started on your own GitHub repo.

+You cannot build your Ximera activities in ximeraLatex.
+The directory ximeraLatex's sole purpose is to give you the most recent version of ximera.cls and some examples.
+Hence you must build your activities in a new directory.
+In fact, you should build them in your own GitHub repo.

 To start, make a directory where your activities will live.
-Give this directory a descriptive name, ximeraUserActivities, or something similar.
+Give this directory a descriptive name, ximeraActivities, or something similar.
 For example purposes, we will use this name, but you should use your own.
 Inside of this directory, you should have